 My therapeutic practice is a central expression of the creative healing path I have chosen and am privileged to walk.
 It is moving to do this work, assisting and bearing witness to the unfolding of a client’s inner experience and the establishment of functional ways to cope with life's challenges.
 If my approach is of interest to you I welcome and encourage you contact me to discuss your needs and make an appointment.

 Please feel free to contact me using email or calling my office to set up a free consultation to discuss your needs.My office is located in downtown Orangeville, where I receive clients from the greater Caledon, Orangeville, Shelburne, Alliston, Brampton and Collingwood areas.
+I also work with clients remotely either by phone or on-line.

 I invite you to contact me and wish you well in your journey!